The Municipal Freedom of Information and Protection of Privacy Act was enacted on January 1, 1991. The purpose of the Act is two-fold:

 In addition to processing access requests, the Unit is responsible for processing all subpoenas, summons, motions and court orders served on the Halton Regional Police Service, along with information-sharing requests from outside law enforcement agencies.

-To make application for information that is not already available through the Halton Regional Police Service, attend any HRPS Division or forward a signed application form or a letter detailing exactly what it is you are looking for.
+To make application for information that is not already available through the Halton Regional Police Service, forward a signed application form or a letter detailing exactly what it is you are looking for.
 You are asked to please be specific about what you want access to.
 Include your full name, maiden name (if applicable), address, daytime telephone number, date of birth, occurrence number, investigation officer’s name and badge number, etc. You may wish to consult the Directory of Records for additional information.

 You must enclose a $5.00 application fee for each request.
 Cheques or money orders are to be made payable to the HRPS.
 Visa and Mastercard are also accepted.